Yves Pelletier: Career

 He appeared from time to time on the television series Un gars, une fille as Guy's friend named Yves.
 He also appeared in film adaptations of the Rock et Belles Oreilles series.

-He made his debut as a movie director with his 2004 film Love and Magnets (Les Aimants) and released his second feature, Le Baiser du Barbu in June 2010.
+He made his debut as a movie director with his 2004 film Love and Magnets (Les Aimants) and released his second feature, Face Time (Le Baiser du Barbu) in June 2010.

+Writing

-Yves Pelletier wrote two comic books:
+Yves Pelletier has written two comic books: